-The deadline for sending applications is 31 January 2013.
-We hope to be able to let you know whether your application has been successful by 28 February 2013.
+The deadline for sending applications is 5pm GMT on Wednesday 28 January 2015.
+Please note that applications received after that deadline will not be considered.
+We hope to be able to let you know whether your application has been successful by 27 February 2015.